swin-scsc/writeups/README.md

-# CTF writeups by Swinburne Cyber Security Club members
+# CTF writeups by the Swinburne Cyber Security Club

 This is a list of writeups for challenges from Capture The Flag (CTF) competitions or challenges that have been written by members of the [Swinburne Cyber Security Club](http://scsc.io).